PlaybookPrompts & PlaybooksFuneral homes and cremation services

 A better arrangement trust layer helps funeral homes support families more calmly at the exact moment clarity matters most, which also improves recommendation readiness across search and AI surfaces.

 Treat Funeral Home Arrangement Trust Playbook as one operating piece, not a loose playbook.
-For funeral homes and cremation services operators, a family-question map for immediate next steps, service choices, timing, pricing frameworks, and preparation guidance should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For funeral homes and cremation services operators, a family-question map for immediate next steps, service choices, timing, pricing frameworks, and preparation guidance should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.